thiagokokada/blog/2024-07-26/01-writing-nixos-tests-for-fun-and-profit.md

 I can now run `nix build .#checks.x86_64-linux.testVm -L` to build and run the VM.
 However it is not really useful right now, since we didn't add any useful code in `testScript`, the core of the NixOS test framework.
+We can also run `nix build .#checks.x86_64-linux.testVm.driverInteractive` and `./result/bin/nixos-test-driver`: this will start a Python console where we can manually play with the VM (try typing `start_all()` for example).

 The `testScript` is a sequence of Python statements that perform various actions, such as starting VMs, executing commands in the VMs, and so on.
 More